 Showcases are a key part of DAZL’s strategy as they provide a goal to work towards and bring communities together to celebrate the success of their children.
 These community shows are at theatres, Town Halls and other local venues across the city, our last largest show at Leeds Town Hall was fully booked with 1200 audience members.
 In addition to this there are regular performance opportunities throughout the year in local galas and festivals, and other community venues as appropriate.

 “Both my husband and I enjoyed the show you put on before Christmas and we were overwhelmed at how hard all the children, teachers and organisers worked.
 We wish your organisation the very best for the future” Kind regards Victoria Westwood (Parent Gildersome Primary)

 Change for Life & Healthy Living Galas

-Healthy Living Galas are run in partnership with NHS Leeds, Leeds City Council, Active Club Experience (ACE), Leeds United Football Club, and The Works Skatepark.
+Healthy Living Galas are run in partnership with Leeds City Council – Public Health, Active Club Experience (ACE), Watch-It (Children’s weight management).
 They are a chance for families to access information and Change 4 Life resources as well as a way to find out about physical activity classes in the city.
 There are fun interactive activities and dance performances by DAZL groups and a healthy lunch for everyone, these events all have high numbers of families attending and engaging in health lifestyle activities.